 Empressing hard, May 2019 on the same stump

 Up we went, past memories, root burn holes long filled with stones and soil, to the Red Cinder Rock viewpoint.
-Both Kate and I noticed looking over at Nick Eaton ridge, the spaces between the burned trees look so much greener this year than last.
+I noticed looking over at Nick Eaton ridge, the spaces between the burned trees look so much greener this year than last.
 Nature knows how to recover, she doesn’t need our help.

 We had already climbed most of the elevation to be gained, so we took a break and took in the views.

 May 2019 – Mount Adams capping my Warrior II.
 Nick Eaton ridge to the right, so much more green this year!